 Honeywell v.
 United Auto Workers ("UAW") et. al-In July 2011, Honeywell filed an action in federal court (District of New Jersey) against the UAW and all former employees who retired under a series of Master Collective Bargaining Agreements ("MCBAs") between Honeywell and the UAW.
 The Company is seeking a declaratory judgment that certain express limitations on its obligation to contribute toward the healthcare coverage of such retirees (the "CAPS") set forth in the MCBAs may be implemented, effective January 1, 2012.
 In September 2011, the UAW and certain retiree defendants filed a motion to dismiss the New Jersey action and filed suit in the Eastern District of Michigan alleging that the MCBAs do not provide for CAPS on the Company's liability for healthcare coverage.
 The UAW and retiree plaintiffs subsequently filed a motion for class certification and a motion for partial summary judgment in the Michigan action, seeking a ruling that retirees who retired prior to the initial inclusion of the CAPS in the 2003 MCBA are not covered by the CAPS as a matter of law.
-In December 2011, the New Jersey action was dismissed on forum grounds.
-Honeywell appealed the New Jersey court's dismissal to the United States Court of Appeals for the Third Circuit denied the appeal.
-Honeywell has now answered the UAW's complaint in Michigan and has asserted a counterclaim for fraudulent inducement.
+In December 2011, the New Jersey action was dismissed on jurisdictional grounds.
+Honeywell has filed a motion for expedited review of the New Jersey court's dismissal with the United States Court of Appeals for the Third Circuit and the parties are awaiting the court's instructions with respect to how the Michigan action is to proceed.
 Honeywell is confident that the CAPS will be upheld and that its liability for healthcare coverage premiums with respect to the putative class will be limited as negotiated and expressly set forth in the applicable MCBAs.
-In the event of an adverse ruling, however, Honeywell's other postretirement benefits for pre-2003 retirees would increase by approximately \$175 million, reflecting the estimated value of these CAPS.
+In the event of an adverse ruling, however, Honeywell's other postretirement benefits for pre-2003 retirees would increase by approximately \$150 million, reflecting the estimated value of these CAPS.

-Given the uncertainty inherent in litigation and investigations (including the specific matters referenced above), we do not believe it is possible to develop estimates of reasonably possible loss in excess of current accruals for these matters (other than as specifically set forth above).
+Given the uncertainty inherent in litigation and investigations (including the specific matters referenced above), we do not believe it is possible to develop estimates of reasonably possible loss in excess of current accruals for these matters.
 Considering our past experience and existing accruals, we do not expect the outcome of these matters, either individually or in the aggregate, to have a material adverse effect on our consolidated financial position.
 Because most contingencies are resolved over long periods of time, potential liabilities are subject to change due to new developments, changes in settlement strategy or the impact of evidentiary requirements, which could cause us to pay damage awards or settlements (or become subject to equitable remedies) that could have a material adverse effect on our results of operations or operating cash flows in the periods recognized or paid.

-Warranties and Guarantees-We have issued or are a party to the following direct and indirect guarantees at December 31, 2012:
+Warranties and Guarantees-We have issued or are a party to the following direct and indirect guarantees at December 31, 2011:

 Maximum Potential Future Payments

-Operating lease residual values \$ 51
+Operating lease residual values \$ 43

 Other third parties' financing 5

 Unconsolidated affiliates' financing 12

-Customer financing 9
+Customer financing 13

-\$ 77
+\$ 73